michael2012z/BitBible/markdown/KJV/files/Eccl.md

 ## Ecclesiastes 8

-1. Who is as the wise man? and who knoweth the interpretation of a thing? a man’s wisdom maketh his face to shine, and the boldness of his face shall be changed.the boldness: Heb. the strength
+1. Who is as the wise man? and who knoweth the interpretation of a thing? a man’s wisdom maketh his face to shine, and the boldness of his face shall be changed.

 2. I counsel thee to keep the king’s commandment, and that in regard of the oath of God.